matsengrp/larch/README.md

 For Ubuntu 18.04 LTS the following commands installs the requirements:

-`sudo apt get install make g++ protobuf-compiler libprotobuf-dev zlib1g-dev libtbb-dev`
+`sudo apt get install make g++ protobuf-compiler libprotobuf-dev zlib1g-dev libtbb-dev clang-tidy`

 To get a recent cmake, download from `https://cmake.org/download/`, for example: